epurpur/python-intro/README.md

 # Goals for Today
 1. Get python running
-2. Get comfortable with python
+2. Get comfortable with python basics
 3. Learn how to look up help

 ## Outline